 This time, however, I had time.
-Granted, it would be early…probably way too early for the cathedral to be open to visitors… but it was a beautiful morning and they can’t close the exterior… and that alone would be worth a visit.
+Granted, it would be early… probably way too early for the cathedral to be open to visitors… but it was a beautiful morning and they can’t close the exterior and that alone would be worth a visit.

 The Gothic cathedral of St Chad and Saint Mary is not the biggest, by any manner of means, but it is quite splendid.
-It is the only medieval cathedral in the country with three spires and it sits within a space preserved by the original ‘Close’.
-The cathedral Close was usually an area extending around the church, both owned and governed by ecclesiastical, rather than civil authority.
+It is the only mediaeval cathedral in the country with three spires and it sits within a space preserved by the original ‘Close’.
+The Cathedral Close was usually an area extending around the church, both owned and governed by ecclesiastical, rather than civil authority.
 It would contain the homes of the clergy and church officials and was often gated to protect the community during times of unrest.
-The Close at Lichfield is still beautiful, lined with any old and gracious buildings that seem to watch over the church at its heart.
+The Close at Lichfield is still beautiful, lined with many old and gracious buildings that seem to watch over the church at its heart.

 The area has been important for a very long time.
 The famous Staffordshire Hoard was found close by, consisting of over three and a half thousand pieces of gold, silver and intricate garnet cloisonné work, all of it beautiful for its craftsmanship and artistry, and all of it around one and a half thousand years old.